AMonninger/REMARK-ECB/README.md

 A requirements file tells the exact dependencies required to run the code.
 This currently only supports packages available on PyPI.

-For example if you use econ-ark, numpy, pandas, seaborn in your REMARK notebooks and code a requirements file would look
+For example if you use econ-ark, numpy, pandas, seaborn and voila in your REMARK notebooks and code a requirements file would look
 ```
 econ-ark
 numpy
 pandas
 seaborn
+voila
 ```
 But this file misses out an important detail which is absolutely necessary to make sure it is reproducible across systems and in the future, python package versions.
 A versioned requirements file would look like:
 ```